 Conflict is one of the major drivers of hunger around the world.
 It handicaps food availability, forces families from their homes, and severely stresses host communities.
 It’s one of the main reasons solving hunger in Africa takes so much more than food.

 1. Central African Republic

 The hunger crisis in Central African Republic is one of the world’s most serious emergencies.
 Plagued by poor governance and corruption, the country has been trapped in a cycle of conflict and underdevelopment for years.
-It has one of the lowest levels of human development in the world and a fragile economy that has left 2.5 million people food insecure.
+It has the lowest ranking on the UN’s Human Development Index and a fragile economy that has left 2.5 million people food insecure — half of its population.